 Like risk and quality management systems, plans for the storage of pharmaceutical products should take every part of the supply chain into account, including the receipt of new products, transferal of products within or outside of a storage facility, and where products may be stored both temporarily and on a long-term basis.
 Specific industry best practices to follow when it comes to safely storing pharmaceutical-grade products include:

 While temperature monitoring systems are crucial to ensuring pharmaceutical-grade products can be stored at the right temperature, they can only work effectively if they comprehensively track the temperature throughout an entire storage unit – whether that unit is a single freezer, a shipping container, or an entire facility.
-With that in mind, it may be a good idea to have a professional temperature mapping service performed to identify any areas where the heat or cold may leak out of or into a secure storage space.
+With that in mind, it may be a good idea to have a professional temperature mapping service performed to identify any areas where the heat or cold may leak out of or into a secure pharmaceutical storage space.
 This analysis should help identify potential thermal risks and measure the stability and uniformity of temperature on all axes.
+To learn more about pharmaceutical storage in the warehouse, reach out today.